“Then She Fell on Her Knees, Saying: ‘I Beg Thee!” Éowyn is So Desperate That She is Prepared to Humiliate Herself.

 All of this will be a part of her journey towards Selfhood.
 The words that she speaks in desperation into the darkness as her life shrinks about her, the words that she cries out to Aragorn in desperation before he takes the Paths of the Dead, her appeal to Théoden to let her ride with the Rohirrim to Minas Tirith, her action in going with the riders in the disguise of a man, her battle with the Witch-king of Angmar on the Pelennor Fields, her meeting with Faramir in the Houses of Healing, all of these are stages on her road to Freedom, her road to Selfhood.
 Such a road can never be a transition from one success after another.
 The authentic road will always be a road downwards before it can be an upward path.

-One thought on ““Then She Fell on Her Knees, Saying: ‘I Beg Thee!” Éowyn is So Desperate That She is Prepared to Humiliate Herself.
+14 thoughts on ““Then She Fell on Her Knees, Saying: ‘I Beg Thee!” Éowyn is So Desperate That She is Prepared to Humiliate Herself.

 1. Good morning, Stephen, Your essay today points to the key role that disobedience plays in the formation of a self.
 Eowyn finally reached the do-or-die point of no return after Aragorn’s rejection and Theoden’s refusal, a step which is fraught with danger, even of humiliation.
 Most of us dare this at some point, usually during adolescence, some even several times with the self-reinventions that follow.
 It sounds like the 14-year-old entering boarding school carefully planned his metamorphosis, where Eowyn flung herself into hers.
 Downward path, upward path, the road goes ever on and on, Blessings and thanks, Kate